kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	B. pH is decreased
 	C. Blood temperature is increased
 	D. H+ concentration is increased
-	E. 2,3-Diphosphoglycerate (PDG) levels in RBCs are decreased
+	E. 2,3-Diphosphoglycerate (PDG) levels in RBCs are *decreased*

 #### Answer: A. Arterial PO2 is increased - *FALSE* = E. 2,3-Diphosphoglycerate (PDG) levels in RBCs are decreased - TRUE
-- The oxyhaemoglobin dissociation curve is capable of shifting to the right or the left.
-An increase in the blood PCO2 or hydrogen ion concentration [H+] (decreased pH) shifts the curve to the right, whereas a decrease in PCO2 or [H+] (increased pH) shifts the curve to the left.
-Shifts in the oxyhaemoglobin dissociation curve as a result of changes in the blood PCO2 or pH are termed the Bohr effect.
-An increase in blood temperature or 2,3-diphosphoglycerate (2,3-DPG) levels in the red blood cells (RBCs) also shifts the oxyhaemoglobin dissociation curve to the right, whereas a decrease in temperature or 2,3-DPG shifts the curve to the left.
-A shift in the oxyhaemoglobin dissociation curve to the right means that more O2 is liberated for a given decrease in the PO2.
+- *Oxyhaemoglobin dissociation curve* is capable of shifting to right or left
+- &uarr; blood PCO2 or hydrogen ion concentration [H+] &darr; pH shifts curve to right
+	- whereas &darr; in PCO2 or [H+] &uarr; pH shifts curve to left
+- Shifts in oxyhaemoglobin dissociation curve as a result of changes in blood PCO2 or pH termed *Bohr effect*
+- An &uarr; blood temperature or 2,3-DPG levels in RBCs
+	- also shifts oxyhaemoglobin dissociation curve to right
+	- &darr; temperature or 2,3-DPG shifts curve to left
+- A shift in oxyhaemoglobin dissociation curve to right means that more O2 is liberated for a given &darr; in PO2
+- Stated another way
+	- a shift in curve to right indicates that affinity of haemoglobin for O2 is reduced,
+	- so that, for a given plasma PO2, more O2 is freed from haemoglobin
+- In contrast
-- Stated another way, a shift in the curve to the right indicates that the affinity of haemoglobin for O2 is reduced, so that, for a given plasma PO2, more O2 is freed from the haemoglobin.
-In contrast, a shift in the curve to the left means that more O2 will be attached to haemoglobin (increased affinity) for a given PO2.
-Thus, less O2 is available to the tissues or is freed from haemoglobin at a given PO2.
+	- a shift in curve to left means that more O2 will be attached to haemoglobin (*increased affinity*) for a given PO2
+	- Thus, less O2 is available to tissues or is freed from haemoglobin at a given PO2

 ### Q2.26
-A patient with persistent diarrhoea will have an _increased_:
+A patient with *persistent diarrhoea* will have an _increased_:

 	A. Anion gap
 	B. Filtered load of bicarbonate